norabal/new_day/README.md

 # NewDay

-Automatically starts the tasks you need to do when you arrive at my office.

 ## Description

-Automatically starts the tasks you need to do when you arrive at my office.
+Automatically starts the tasks you need to do when you arrive at your office.

 ***DEMO:***